 As the COVID-19 situation has continue to change we have continued to evaluate and adjust our COVID policies.
 Our goal is firmly maintained agreements by which all participants can abide to support our mutual safety.
 The current policy is detailed below.

 Our COVID cancellation policy aims to provide latitude for those who register.
-Specifically, anyone who is registered can cancel with no penalty at any point up to October 10th if they feel COVID situation requires it.
+Specifically, anyone who is registered can cancel with no penalty at any point up to two weeks before the jam start date if they feel COVID situation requires it.
 No penalty means full refund including deposit.
-After October 10th, partial refunds may be issued for those who are unable to attend due to testing positive for COVID.
+After that date partial refunds may be issued for those who are unable to attend due to testing positive for COVID.